 \section{Real Data Examples}

-In this section, we consider the Boston housing data set and the Bardet-Biedl data set.
-The Boston housing data set was introduced in Section \ref{sec:neuro}.
-The Bardet-Biedl data set contains the microarrays from eye tissue of 120 twelve-week old male rats.
-A total of 31,042 different probe sets were used to analyze the RNA from the tissue.
-The intensity values were normalized using the robust multi-chip averaging method \citep{irizarry2003exploration}.
-This microarray data set has been considered in multiple articles including \cite{huang2008adaptive}, \cite{kim2008smoothly} and \cite{fan2011nonparametric}.
-As in those papers we are interested in finding a subset of the probe sets that are associated with the probe set {\it 1389163\_at} corresponding to the expression of gene {\it TRIM32}.
-This gene is identified to be related to Bardet-Biedl syndrome, which is a hereditary disease of retina.
-All other probe sets are ranked according to the absolute value of the marginal correlation to {\it 1389163\_at}, and then the top 200 probe sets are used in the analysis ($n=120$ and $p=200$).
-This data set is available in \texttt{R} package \texttt{flare}.
+We analyze both the Boston housing data set introduced in Section \ref{sec:neuro} and the Bardet-Biedl data set available in the \texttt{R} package \texttt{flare}.
+The Bardet-Biedl data set contains mRNA expression values of 31,042 probe sets in eye tissues of 120 twelve-week old male rats, normalized by the robust multi-chip averaging method \citep{irizarry2003exploration}.
+This data set has been analyzed previously \citep{huang2008adaptive, kim2008smoothly, fan2011nonparametric}.
+As with those papers, our goal is to find a subset of probe sets that are associated with the probe set {\it 1389163\_at}, corresponding to gene {\it TRIM32}, which is linked to the Bardet-Biedl syndrome.
+All probe sets are ranked according to the magnitudes of their marginal correlations with {\it 1389163\_at}, and the top 200 are retained for the regression analysis ($n=120$ and $p=200$).